 ECT Video – A Personal Story

-Carol is a 59 year old corporate trainer; she is also an executive coach, keynote speaker and founder of Kivler Communications.
+Carol is a 59-year-old corporate trainer; she is also an executive coach, keynote speaker and founder of Kivler Communications.
 Carol also is the author of Will I Ever Be the Same Again?
 Transforming the Face of ECT (Shock Therapy).
 In this video, Carol talks about her experiences with shock therapy as a treatment for clinical depression, as well as the model she created to help those suffering from clinical depression to stay in recovery for longer periods of time.

 Medical ECT Videos